Aquanty/rtd-hgs/docs/source/index.rst

 #. **rfrac(j), j=1,nzones** Retardation factor [-] for each overland
    flow zone **j**.

+| Assigns a unique value for the overland flow retardation factor,
+  :math:`R_o` (Equation :ref:
-Assigns a unique value for the overland flow retardation factor, :math:`R_o` (Equation :ref:`eq:fracture_retardation` ), to each overland zone in the domain.
-The default value is 1.0 (no attenuation).
+| ), to each overland zone in the domain.
+The default value is 1.0 (no
+  attenuation).

 --------------